dbriones49/Azure-SOC/README.md

 ## Configured data collection rules.
-I configured the data collection rules to allow Windows Defender for Cloud specify which logs from the VMs were forwarded to the log analytics workspace.
+I configured the data collection rules to allow Windows Defender for Cloud to specify which logs from the VMs were forwarded to the log analytics workspace.

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/88bd60d8-b870-4b29-b0ff-26647d5b4cf7)

 # Created Data Flow Logs.
-Windows Defender for Cloud auto installs an agent on VMs that allowed us to forward logs into the log analytics work space.
+Windows Defender for Cloud auto installed an agent on VMs that allowed us to forward logs into the log analytics work space.
 Once this was enabled, NSG flow logs were created for each security group and flow logs were enabled.
 This enabled Windows Defender for Cloud to analyze traffic and determined which traffic was malicious and/or benign.

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/6fba919b-3ab3-408a-8c91-5051f48b4547)